 You have no items in your cart.
 Want to get some nice things?Go shopping

-(ac) SOUTHERN MASKED WEAVER II – AN ORIGINAL WATERCOLOUR
+(acp) SOUTHERN MASKED WEAVER II – A LIMITED EDITION PRINT

 Southern Masked Weavers are common across most of southern Africa and sometimes occur in large flocks, particularly when breeding.
 They nest in colonies, the kidney shaped nests hanging from the branches of various Acacia and Combretum trees as well as palm trees and tall reeds.
 The brightly coloured males are responsible for weaving the nests and use grass or palm leaves in the construction process.
 Males usually have to construct several nests before a female finds one to her liking.
 She will then line the nest with soft leaves and feathers before laying her eggs.